In 2017, changes to voting laws are again poised to play a major role in state legislative agendas.

 In 2016, 14 states had new voting restrictions in place for the first time in a presidential election.
 Those 14 states were: Alabama, Arizona, Indiana, Kansas, Mississippi, Nebraska, New Hampshire, Ohio, Rhode Island, South Carolina, Tennessee, Texas, Virginia, and Wisconsin.

 In 2017, legislatures in Arkansas and in North Dakota passed voter ID bills, which governors in each state signed, and Missouri implemented a restrictive law that was passed by ballot initiative in 2016.
 (Texas also passed a new voter ID law, though its earlier strict voter ID law was partially in effect in 2016.)
-Georgia, Iowa, Indiana, and New Hampshire have also enacted more restrictions this year, in addition to laws that were on the books for previous elections.
+Georgia, Iowa, Indiana, and New Hampshire also enacted restrictions last year, in addition to laws that were on the books for previous elections.

 This page details the new restrictive voting requirements put in place over the last several years.